 Identify and describe the essential sources of your knowledge about the three aspects listed below.
 Include references such as courses, lectures, research literature, textbooks, healthcare professionals.

-• s courses, lectures, research literature, textbooks, healthcare professionals. a.
-Introduction to main types of cancer: carcinoma, sarcoma, and hematologic b.
-How cancer may manifest in the body ın one biogy massage inerapy session. a.
-Surgery:
+- a.
+Introduction to main types of cancer: carcinoma, sarcoma, and hematologic

+- b.
+How cancer may manifest in the body

+- c.
+Overview of metastasis

 B. Introduction to Principal Cancer Treatments